 8) MMTers Misconstrue Institutional Relationships.

 MMTers would fit under the Post-Keynesian tent as Institutionalists.
 That is, they focus heavily on institutions, accounting and the inter-sector relationships between those institutions.
 Their treatment of various institutions is at odds in the “general” and “specific” views.
-In the specific view, that is, the actual view, the reserve system is little more than a clearinghouse for bank reserves – that is, reserves exist specifically to transfer non-government liabilities to the government.
+In the specific view, that is, the actual view, the reserve system is little more than a clearinghouse for bank reserves – reserves exist specifically to transfer non-government liabilities to the government.
 And since private banks create most of the money in the system a public clearinghouse is helpful for interbank payment clearing.
 MMT advocates consolidate the Fed into the Treasury which misconstrues the fact that the Fed exists for a specific reason – because we have private banks that need interbank clearing and the government spends in part by redistributing these non-government liabilities.

 Importantly, this contradicts the flow of funds in the MMT narrative.
 Instead of government spending appearing like money creation it now becomes clear that most government taxing and spending is just a redistribution of existing bank deposits because most money is created independent of the government and the Fed operates as the clearing entity for deposit transfers.
 The specific view contradicts many of the narratives espoused in the general view.3